The origins of classic watch brands

 Why are classic watch brands still popular?

-They combine tradition with modern technology and offer high quality and a long service life.
+They combine tradition with modern technology and offer high quality and longevity.

 Which country has the most classic watch brands?